heineborell/swe-for-ds/README.md

 To remove an image, run `docker rmi <IMAGE_NAME>:<TAG>` or `docker rmi <SHA>`.

+Note that we have added a `.dockerignore` file to prevent extraneous files from being added into the build context of our dockerfile.

 ## Running containers

 A __container__ is a running image.
 The philosophy of containers